christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 - WER (Word Error Rate), the Levenstein distance at word level.

-- METEOR, the ChrF3 equivalent at word level, reweighted by an non-alignment penalty.
+- METEOR, the ChrF3 equivalent at word level, reweighted by a non-alignment penalty.

 # Under construction